milshad/WordleClone/README.md

 Being made in order to find out best strategy as well as cracking the best possible route

-Also because I have no sense of purpose and moving from one project to another gives me purpose until I forget about it completely after saying I'll commit time to it

 HOW TO PLAY: